It doesn’t take much to save the world, one bee at a time! Here are some very simple tips you can do to protect bees on your homestead.

 For anyone who wants to get into beekeeping, find a class, join a club, and pick an awesome mentor.

-Just remember that it doesn’t take much to save the world, one bee at a time!
+Just remember that it doesn’t take much to protect bees and save the world, one bee at a time!